mr-narender/Adriatico-Tours/README.md

 ## **Wireframes**

 All wireframes are created in Adobe XD.
 Each individual page contains desktop & mobile view.
 Homepage specifically has a mobile menu design & destination link dropdown.
-Wireframes are saved in PDF file type and can be accessed [here](assets/documentation/wireframes)
+Wireframes are saved in PDF file type and can be accessed [here](assets/documentation/wireframes).

 # **Features & Layout**

-The website consist of 6 unique pages.
+The website consists of 6 unique pages.

 - Homepage
 - Our Company